chiefmikey/the-myspace/README.md

 # **The Myspace**

-Full stack recreation of a popular social networking platform
+A resurrection of the previously popular social networking platform

 ## 2007 called, it wants its Myspace profile back